testing-library/webdriverio-testing-library/README.md

 ### setupBrowser

-Accepts a WebdriverIO BrowserObject and resolves with dom-testing-library queries modifed to return WebdriverIO Elements.
+Accepts a WebdriverIO BrowserObject and returns dom-testing-library queries modifed to return WebdriverIO Elements.
 All the queries are async, including queryBy and getBy variants, and are bound to `document.body` by default.

 ```
 const {setupBrowser} = require('webdriverio-testing-library');

 it('can click button', async () => {
-  const {getByText} = await setupBrowser(browser)
+  const {getByText} = setupBrowser(browser)

   const button = await getByText('Button Text');
   await button.click();